-REQUESTED ACTION: We respectfully request that the proposed nutrient allocations and targets be removed from the Draft TMDL.
-Alternatively, we request that the allocations and targets from the 2003 Malibu Nutrient TMDL be included in the Malibu Benthic TMDL.
+REQUESTED ACTION: We kindly request that the proposed nutrient allocations and targets be removed from the Malibu Benthic TMDL.
+Alternatively, that the allocations and targets from the 2003 Malibu Nutrient TMDL be substituted in the Malibu Benthic TMDL.

-Ill.
-Removal of Benthic Macroinvertebrate Targets and Allocations for Malibu Creek and Malibu Lagoon.
+III.
+Removal of Benthic Macroinvertebrate Targets and Allocations for Malibu Creek and Malibu Lagoon Comment 6-3

-Our final concern is that the Draft TMDL is setting targets and allocations for benthic macroinvertebrates that are inconsistent with the direction the State Water Resources Control Board is going with the development of the Biological Objectives for the State of California.
-While we recognize that the policy is not yet fully developed, the State has made some determinations and developed scientific information that are relevant and were not considered as part of the Malibu Benthic TMDL development.
+Our final concern is that the Draft Malibu Benthic TMDL is setting targets and allocations for benthic macroinvertebrates that are inconsistent with the direction the State Water Resources Control Board is going with the development of the Biological Objectives for the State of California.
+While we recognize that the policy is not yet developed, the State has made some determinations and developed scientific information that are relevant and were not considered as part of the Malibu Benthic TMDL development.
 These elements include:

-- 1. The SC-IBI is not appropriate for setting biologically based objectives due to the lack of appropriate reference sites and conditions for many locations in California, including the Malibu Creek watershed. - 2.
-The scientific advisory group for the biological objectives is currently recommending that a multi-scoring tool approach be used that does not rely solely on one index (such as the O/E). - 3.
-The science advisory group is recommending consideration of a "grey area" for setting thresholds for biological objectives within which additional data would be collected before determining whether an impairment exists.
+- I. The SC-IBI is not appropriate for setting biologically based objectives due to the lack of appropriate reference sites and conditions for many locations in California, including the Malibu Creek watershed. - 2.
+The scientific advisory group for the biological objectives is currently recommending that a multi scoring tool approach be used that does not rely solely on one index (such as the O/E).

+3. The science advisory group is recommending consideration of a "grey area" for setting thresholds for biological objectives within which additional data would be collected before determining whether an impairment exists.

-The Draft Malibu Benthic TMDL sets two separate targets based on the SC-IBI and O/E, neither of which is currently being recommended for the biological objectives for California.
-Additionally, the analysis in the Draft TMDL is based on reference conditions that do not adequately represent the conditions in the Malibu Creek watershed, particularly the presence of the Modelo formation.
-The Stakeholders feel that it is inappropriate to develop a TMDL that includes targets that are clearly in contradiction with the science being developed by the State of California regarding biological objectives.
+The Draft Malibu Benthic TMDL sets two separate targets based on the SC-IBI and O/E, neither of which are currently being recommended for the biological objectives for California.
+Additionally, the analysis in the Draft Malibu Benthic TMDL is based on reference conditions that do not adequately represent the conditions in the Malibu Creek watershed, particularly the presence of the Modelo formation.

-Additionally, we feel it is inappropriate to include targets for benthic macroinvertebrates in the Draft TMDL, since they are not pollutants as defined under the Clean Water Act.
-The US District Court for the Eastern District of Virginia recently ruled that EPA exceeded its authority in establishing a flow-based TMDL1.
-This case ruled that EPA cannot use surrogates in place of regulating pollutants.
-According to the case, EPA is charged with "establishing TMDLs for appropriate pollutants; that does not give them the authority to regulate nonpollutants."
+Additionally, we feel it is inappropriate to include targets for benthic macroinvertebrates in the Draft Malibu Benthic TMDL, since they are not pollutants as defined under the Clean Water Act.
+The U.S. District Court for the Eastern District of Virginia recently ruled that U.S. EPA exceeded its authority in establishing a flow-based TMDL.
+This case ruled that U.S. EPA cannot use surrogates in place of regulating pollutants.
+According to the case, U.S. EPA is charged with "establishing TMDLs for appropriate pollutants; that does not give them the authority to regulate nonpollutants."
 The term "pollutant" is defined in the CWA as "dredged spoil, solid waste, incinerator residue, sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, cellar dirt and industrial, municipal, and agricultural waste discharged into water."
 33 U.S.C., § 1362(6).
 Benthic macroinvertebrates are not defined as pollutants by the Clean Water Act.